Controller-approved source entry - manual-review caution required Feline Gastrointestinal Manual reviewHigh-stakes triage

 Primary safety gate

-Perfusion, mentation, pain severity, hydration, and progression speed set branch priority.
+Perfusion, mentation, pain severity, hydration, repeated vomiting, and abdominal imaging risk set branch priority.

 Key discriminator